mahadevParimi/shellScripts/SETUP.md

 # WINDOWS POWERSHELL SETUP

-  1. Open the powershell as an administrator and run the following command to allow the execution of custom scripts
+  1. Open the **POWERSHELL AS ADMINISTRATOR** and run the following command to allow the execution of custom scripts

     Set-ExecutionPolicy Unrestricted